criteo/JVips/README.md

 ## Dependency upgrades

-Libraries are downloaded from hard-coded URL in `lib/build.sh`.
-Libraries can be upgraded by changing the version number in `lib/variable.sh`.
+Libraries are downloaded from hard-coded URL defined in the [lib/CMakeLists.txt](lib/CMakeLists.txt) CMake project.

+These libraries can be upgraded by changing the version number in the [lib/VERSIONS](lib/VERSIONS) file.

+This repository uses [Renovate](https://github.com/renovatebot/renovate) as an automated dependency upgrade checking mechanism:

+* The [Renovate Github app](https://github.com/apps/renovate) will periodically check the dependencies for updates
+* The [lib/VERSIONS](lib/VERSIONS) file also contains Bash comments parsed by Renovate.
+These comments are used by Renovate to find out which data source to use to check for the latest versions of dependencies (see [Regex Managers](https://docs.renovatebot.com/configuration-options/#regexmanagers) feature)

+The Renovate configuration is located in [.github/renovate.json](.github/renovate.json).

 ## Benchmark